Stelliro/Koromali/README.md

 This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.

 In short, you are free to share and adapt the material for **non-commercial purposes**, as long as you give appropriate credit and distribute your contributions under the same license.
 For the full license text, please see the `LICENSE.md` file.

-# PuffinPyEditor Plugin Distribution Repository
-This repository is structured to serve plugins for the PuffinPyEditor.
-- `index.json`: A manifest file listing all available plugins and their download URLs.
-- `zips/`: This directory contains the packaged `.zip` files for each plugin.
-To publish a new version of a plugin, use the "Publish Plugin" tool inside PuffinPyEditor.